bradfa/resume/resume.md

   U-Boot.
 * Led technical aspects of defining and implementing open source license compliance.
+* Leader on the hardware/firmware architecture design team for new products.
+* Led initial development of microcontroller based optical paper sensing and staple detecting projects.
+* Design and verification of System on Chip (SoC) pin multiplexing configurations.
+* Mentor for firmware team new college hires.
 * Developed a software defined radio test fixture for ETSI 300 328 compliance Wi-Fi validation.
 * Firmware developer on Kodak Alaris i1150WN and i1190WN scanner products, launched in 2016.
 * Firmware developer on Kodak Alaris S2000 series scanner products, launched in 2017 and 2018.
+* Firmware developer on Kodak Alaris INfuse AX Scanner product, launched in 2019.

 ### 2011 to 2015: Omni-ID - Embedded Systems Engineer
+* U-Boot bootloader and Linux kernel development for ARM based product.

-* Led technical development of the Omni-ID Link network gateways: specified hardware, created product specifications, created and modified Linux device drivers, deployed a customized version of Debian Linux, and created the multi-threaded RESTful network software application.
+* Led technical development of the Omni-ID Link network gateway, a Linux based IoT network gateway.
+* Developed custom Linux device drivers.
+* Contributed software changes upstream to the U-Boot and Debian open source projects.
+* Created a Linux based multi-threaded RESTful network application which interfaced over HTTP via XML.
-* Led technical development of the Omni-ID Power 415 IEEE 802.15.4 active RFID
+* Led technical development of the Omni-ID Power 415 IEEE 802.15.4 active RFID tag.
-  tag: created product specifications, selected the radio protocol implementation, interfaced directly with customers and partners, and developed firmware.
-* Led technical development of the Omni-ID ProVIEW visual active RFID tags starting from 2014: created product specifications, defined the radio protocol, coordinated vendors, owned delivery of the family of products, and designed RF impedance matching and antenna tuning circuitry.
+* Led technical development of the Omni-ID ProVIEW visual active RFID tags starting from 2014.
 * Set up and maintained a custom Debian Linux package repository using reprepro.
-* Developed firmware for the Omni-ID Power 400 active RFID tag.
+* Firmware developer on the Omni-ID Power 400 and 415 active RFID tags.

 ### 2005 to 2011: Xerox - Electrical Engineer in Various Roles

-* Improved 13.56 MHz near field RFID readers: doubled the read and write range of a reader system used on Xerox toner packing manufacturing lines.
+* Developed and improved 13.56 MHz near field RFID readers: doubled the read and write range of a reader system used on Xerox toner packing manufacturing lines.
 * Developed and maintained firmware for PIC24F and ST7 microcontrollers.
 * Enhanced Verilog HDL used within an RFID reader.
 * Reverse engineered various proprietary encryption / authentication systems.
 * Inventor on 2 patent applications.
+1 US patent granted.
-* Created a Java based functional test automation and organization system and corresponding embedded C++ server utilizing XML-RPC.
+* Created a Java based functional test automation and organization system and corresponding embedded Linux based server utilizing XML-RPC.
 * Built and supported PowerPC Linux cross compilers.
 * Maintained existing test fixtures, including enhancements to LabVIEW based test fixtures.
-* Specified AC/DC power supplies for use in Xerox Nuvera digital presses.
+* Specified AC/DC power supplies for use in Xerox Nuvera digital printing presses.
-* Constructed test fixtures and validated power supplies against specifications.
+* Designed and constructed power supply test fixtures and validated power supplies against specifications.
-* Wrote service documentation for power systems.
+* Wrote field service documentation for printing press power systems.
 * Planned and implemented power system improvements to the Xerox Nuvera and iGen digital presses.